 What is needed?

-There have been reports from survivors that the island is in chaos, with a severe shortage of food.
-The locals are frantic, and with the situation deteriorating rapidly, hope is dwindling fast.
-The victims and survivors of this terrible tragedy are in desperate need of food, water, shelter, and medical assistance.
+It cannot be overstated that the victims and survivors of this terrible tragedy are in desperate need of food, water, shelter, and medical assistance.
 Without these, this disaster is certain to escalate beyond measure.

 How does Penny Appeal plan to respond?